Words To Live By

 — Trinity hacking into Thomas Anderson’s computer setting his path to realizing the truth that he is the “One,” The Matrix, 1999.
 Directed by Lana and Lilly Wachowski.

 Stigmas surrounding mental illness are finally fading due to folks speaking out, sharing their stories and struggles while proving they don’t have to watch their dreams vanish due to a diagnosis.
 Now that we know what we’re dealing with we can face our mental health head-on.
 My psychiatrist and therapist both have the same last name.
 I’ll give you a hint: “Knock, knock, Neo.”
 I’ve also had a recurring dream since I was 4.
 I could float through the house while my family was asleep.
 I follow patterns in shapes, numbers, and sounds.
 I pay close attention to my gut instincts while designing and act on hunches daily.
 Be wary of overdosing on analytics and focus groups.
 They can easily become creative kryptonite for super-folk like us.
+We must be mindful, always.

 The Triple Lindy

-The “triple lindy” dive was made famous by Rodney Dangerfield in Back To School.
+The nearly impossible “Triple Lindy” dive was made famous by Rodney Dangerfield in Back To School.
 The dive is fictional, but the heart of the film is fully realized in this underdog scene.
-Rodney proves he’s still got it even at his age.
-While being grilled by his professors he exclaimed:

 I don’t take shit from no one.
 I’m gonna pass this test.
 I’m staying in school!
 Who’s next?!